dmauser/Lab/VNG-APIPA/README.md

 - **customBgpIpAddresses1** (optional) custom BGP APIPA address for first VPN gateway instance (default 169.254.21.2).
 - **customBgpIpAddresses2** (optional) custom BGP APIPA address for second VPN gateway instance (default 169.254.21.4).

 Please note that optional values not specified during deployment will default to their respective values.
+Also, keep in mind they are case sensitive when using bash (Enabled is different from enabled).

 ## Portal